brysonm96/Applied-Programming/Grocery List/README.md

 R Language is used for statistical computing.
 R language teaches data incoporation/managing skills.

 I created two programs.
-One creates a grocery list and allows the user to add items to it using a list.
+One creates a grocery list and allows the user to add items to it using a loop.
-The second incorporates a CSV data file and allows th user to access information about grocery products.
+The second incorporates a CSV data file and allows the user to access information about grocery products.

 My purpose in creating this software is to demonstrate new powerful software developing principles.